Canadian Regulations for Travel Agencies in a Nutshell

 British Columbia Travel Agency Licensing Regulations

-In BC, you'll need licensing regardless of whether you plan to be a hosted travel advisor or want to get your own travel accreditation.
+In BC, you'll need licensing regardless of whether you plan to be a hosted travel advisor or want to get your travel accreditation.
 Big picture, if you want to get licensed in BC, here's what you need to do:

 1. Register your business with the BC Corporate Registry (Tele: 1-877-526-1526, $40 registration fee and $30 name approval fee for Sole Proprietors, or $305 for LLCs)